birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 Discussion is interrupted by a successful perception check.
 Through the room's large bay window, two incoming bubble cars can be seen.
 The bubble cars will likely be landing outside the first floor in a matter of minutes!
 (Room 1)

 A plan is quickly devised and enacted.
 The party conceals itself above the elevator, which has a ceiling and three side walls, but no doors.
-They prepare actions and wait for the elevator be called back to the first floor.
+They prepare actions and ride the elevator ceiling as it is called back to the first floor.

-When this happens and a troop of Eld warriors enter the elevator platform, the party rains down spells, powers, and grenades through a ceiling hatch.
-Marvus and Grimbok drop down to deal with any survivors, and find themselves under attack by bonegrinders and the rest of the Eld contingent.
+When a troop of Eld warriors enter the elevator platform, the party rains down spells, powers, and grenades through a ceiling hatch.
+Marvus and Grimbok drop down into the elevator to deal with any survivors, and find themselves under attack by bonegrinders and the rest of the Eld contingent.
 Marvus responds by sending the elevator back to the third floor.

 Now the party retreats from the elevator to take up defensive positions in the third floor control room (6), waiting to see who follows.
 The answer: the two bonegrinders, who are understandably still upset at having been lied to by the party ("You got us in trouble!")
 They exchange ranged attacks with Ovek and Flynn, but ultimately die without exiting increasingly corpse-filled elevator.